newtonkiragu/aliases/README.md

 **Aliases** currently contains git and bash aliases.

 # Prequisities
-- you need to have `nano` text editor installed. you can find out whether you have it installed by typing `nano --version` in your terminal.
+- You need to have `nano` text editor installed. you can find out whether you have it installed by typing `nano --version` in your terminal.
 For most linux distributions, it is installed by default.
 However, if you don't have it installed, you can quicky do that by typing `sudo apt-get install nano` in your terminal.

 # Installation
 - Clone the repository [Aliases](https://github.com/newtonkiragu/aliases/) in the root directory.